 Common pitfalls

-• Allegations of inappropriate comments during an intimate examination.
-Keep discussions and conversation relevant, especially during an intimate examination.
-Attempts to alleviate possible embarrassment through the use of humour, for example, can backfire, being misinterpreted and leading to complaints.
+- Allegations of inappropriate comments during an intimate examination.
+Keep discussions and conversation professional and relevant, especially during an intimate examination.
+Attempts to alleviate possible embarrassment through the use of humour, for example, can backfire, be misinterpreted and leading to complaints.

-• Allegations of inappropriate behaviour whilst the chaperone was outside the curtain.
-The chaperone should be able to observe the procedure.
+- Allegations of inappropriate behaviour whilst the chaperone was outside the curtain.
+The chaperone should be able to observe the entire procedure.

 Key points